Unlight Domain: Ruins of Creation

-On November 12, 2012 start the recording sessions of the second studio album, Ruins of Creation, in Unlight Domain's Supremacy Studio.
+On November 12, 2012, start the recording sessions of the second studio album, Ruins of Creation, in Unlight Domain's Supremacy Studio.
 The album was released in January 2013 together with the band first DVD Alive in Ruins.

-Ruins of Creation is superior to all previous works.
-For the first time the band is happy with the production.
-This album is technically superior to Descensus Averni.
-In this album can be appreciated an Unlight Domain's personal style and sound.
+Ruins of Creation is superior to all previous works in terms of the bands appreciation with their production.
+This album is technically superior to Descensus Averni. this album can be appreciated with Unlight Domain's personal style and sound.

 This album is more than a compilation of several songs.
 It's almost a conceptual album.
 The first seven tracks go around the same theme: the auto destruction of man and the need to find new paths to avoid it.
 The last song, Beneath the Mask, is an outro that resumes that idea.

 The riff of Summon, the album opening track, can be heard again in The Age of Man and some verses are repeated in several songs creating a solid union throughout the album.

 The art work is also interesting.
 Following the sequence of the cover, the print on the cd, and the print on the DVD a symbol of a power that only deepens humanity's problems can be seen and how it disappears.

 On this album the musical composition is shared by Iván Leonard and Camilo Vera.
 Aramis Laurencio keeps writing all the lyrics.

 In 2014, Andry moved to Brazil and in his place Yasell Gomez took charge of the drums.

 Unended Freedom Tale

 The band is working on a new album that will be called "Unended Freedom Tale", a conceptual idea about the history and reality of Cuba.

 Unlight domain is one of the most active bands in Cuba.
-It has played in all metal festivals in the country.
-Is always offering concerts gathering a solid fan base.
+They have played in many metal festivals in the country, and are frequently offering concerts, thereby gathering a solid fan base.